-- The customer will be notified via email for enrollment in the Moodle.
+- The customer will be notified via email for enrollment in Moodle.

-- Admin can map the Moodle category with the Magento category.
+- Admin can map the Moodle category with the Adobe Commerce Cloud category.

 Customers will get a zip folder and they have to extract the contents of this zip folder on their system.